 We’ve already talked about the trickle-down effect accurate measurements can have on client relationships through the avoidance of freight audits.
 Now consider the positive effects they can have on your relationships with carriers.
 When carriers receive accurate measurements and photos showing the condition of your freight up front, load planning becomes easier.
-And although carriers recover a lot of revenue by re-measuring and re-weighing inaccurately tendered freight, they’d rather bill for the appropriate amount from the start and avoid all the added time and administrative expenses that double checking and re-billing consumes.
+And although carriers recover a lot of revenue by re-measuring and re-weighing inaccurately tendered freight, they’d rather bill for the appropriate amount from the start and avoid all the added time and administrative expenses that double-checking and re-billing consumes.

-In summation, when carriers can count on your measurements, your company becomes easier to work with and thus more likely to receive favorable shipping rates in future, which can be passed on to your customers or used to generate new business.
+In summation, when carriers can count on your measurements, your company becomes easier to work with and thus more likely to receive favorable shipping rates in the future, which can be passed on to your customers or used to generate new business.

 Michael Eichenberg is the co-founder and CEO of FreightSnap, allowing the supply chain, logistics, manufacturing, distribution and transportation industries to measure, weigh, photograph and ID pallets and parcels in just seconds.
 Learn more and share your ideas on Facebook and LinkedIn.